gottacatchenall/ms_sampling_effort/manuscript.md

 everywhere (again unlikely).

-## Positive associations increase the probability of false-negatives
+## Positive associations can increase the probability of false-negatives

 This simple model above doesn't consider the possibility that there are positive or negative associations between observing two species together based their